-You don’t need to legally have most types of business insurance but if something goes wrong it can result in big financial losses.
+You don’t legally need to have most types of business insurance but if something goes wrong it can result in big financial losses.

-Life is unpredictable and there’s no way of knowing what will happen next, and while you may have savings set aside to cover damage to your stock, or a batch of customer orders going missing which you need to resend, could you afford to pay a legal claim made against you from a customer?
+Life is unpredictable and there’s no way of knowing what will happen next, and while you may have savings set aside to cover damage to your stock, or a batch of customer orders going missing that you need to resend, could you afford to pay a legal claim made against you from a customer?

-In some cases these can run into the hundreds of thousands of pounds and the legal costs alone could bankrupt a business and stop it from operating.
+In some cases these can run into hundreds of thousands of pounds and the legal costs alone could bankrupt a business and stop it from operating.

-The cost of business insurance can also be tailored for the level of cover you need.
+The cost of business insurance can also be tailored to the level of cover you need.
 You decide how much cover you want, and how many extras you would like included, so there’s usually always an opportunity to find a cheaper policy.